-Last week, Dan and I celebrated 5 years of marriage!
+Last week, Dan and I celebrated our anniversary!
 I can’t believe how time has flown by and how many different things we have shared together since then, including moving in together, planting a garden, being there for each other through the ups and downs of life and career, and surviving a pandemic.
-Dan and I had two wedding ceremonies, which means that we had a blast planning two wedding events that were very distinct, and that every year, we have two anniversaries to observe.
-Our first wedding ceremony was short, to the point, small, and intimate, held in Minneapolis near Lake of the Isles.
+Dan and I had two wedding ceremonies, which means that we had a blast planning two wedding events that were very distinct, and that also means that every year we have two anniversaries to observe.
+Our first wedding ceremony was small and intimate, held in Minneapolis near Lake of the Isles.
 Even though it was super simple, it was the best day ever, and because the event was so small, we could entirely take in the meaning of our vows and the joy and poignancy of this life event.
-This first wedding ceremony was in April, just as things were sprouting and turning green, and we celebrated with our immediate family at the iconic, but now-closed, farm-to-table restaurant Lucia’s, which was an institution and classic in Uptown, and if you’ve ever hung out with us, you would know it couldn’t have been a more appropriate spot.
+This first wedding ceremony was in April, just as things were sprouting and turning green, and we celebrated with our immediate family at the iconic, but now-closed, farm-to-table restaurant Lucia’s, which was an institution and a classic in Uptown, and if you’ve ever hung out with us, you would know it couldn’t have been a more appropriate spot.
 Our friend Avi kindly gifted us a second bottle of champagne at Lucia’s to celebrate.
 It was such a happy day!
 And because it was a magical day and we had balloons tied to our car, we love to look back on that day and commemorate it.

 This flan de coco, or coconut flan, is a breeze to make, and yet it can be quite an impressive dessert.
 Made with condensed milk and coconut milk, this delicate custard is super simple and can be made ahead.
 It is a little bit different than other flan desserts because it does not have whole milk or cream or even evaporated milk, and it has the addition of shredded coconut that creates in the flan two different layers while it’s baking: a bottom layer that has a coconut crust and a top and thicker layer of luscious, creamy custard.
 When you invert the flan to serve, you also get all the caramel on the top, making for a third, delicious thin layer.
 It’s a truly outstanding, silky-smooth dessert!